mbarde/unikold.connector/README.md

 Examples
 --------

-After installing this addon you can make SOAP-Requests like this:
+After installing this addon you can make SOAP requests like this:

 ```python
 from unikold.connector.soap import SOAPConnector